joannapea/datashare/lab/ADS_Lab_Instructions.md

 ![enable-snapshots](./images/enable-snapshots.png "enable-snapshots")

-13. Select a start time and an hourly recurrence interval.
+13. Select a start time 2-3 mins in the future and an hourly recurrence interval.
 14. Select **Continue**.
 15. In the *Review + Create* tab, review your Package Contents, Settings, Recipients, and Synchronization Settings.
 16. Select **Create**.